el-bob-o/FFXIAddons-1/autowsmb/README.md

 #Auto WS and MB

+0.0.4:
+- Fix logic issue with not wsing even though not being able to continue skillchain

 0.0.3:
 - Changed settings file structure to be able to save settings by job. ***Please delete the previous settings file.***
 - Added mb functionality.